 When it comes to customer support, we acknowledge the power it has.
 We have been hard at work trying to identify people who have the required skill-set to help you with valuable advice.

 Long quoting times are an issue Fractory has resolved.
 Our proprietary algorithms give automated quotes for cutting and bending jobs based on STP models or DXF drawings.
 The prices are final and orders are sent to production right after confirmation from the client.
-There’s no difference if you’re looking to produce 1 part or making a big order, the automated platform doesn’t discriminate.
+There’s no difference if you’re looking to produce 1 part or making a big order, the cloud manufacturing platform doesn’t discriminate.

-Finding quality manufacturers is an issue we are well aware of.
+Finding quality sub-contractors is an issue we are well aware of.
 Fractory has a large network of manufacturing partners who are all pre-vetted.
 Admittedly, we have to turn down a considerable amount of suppliers because of lacklustre efforts towards providing a good service.
 Therefore, we have done the sifting part for you.
 We know where each supplier’s expertise lays at.

 When going through the list of potential suppliers, lead times are an important factor we consider.
 As we take full responsibility for service, we have gone to great lengths in order to find suppliers who combine quality with short lead times.
 We are aware of their availability and only forward work to ones who have the capacity at hand at a given moment.